-All referrals must be e-mailed via SECURE email or if not secure, via fax, to the contact e-mail and fax numbers listed below.
-For individuals age 60 and over, please refer to your local Area Agency on Aging by selecting from the list below.
-For individuals under age 60, please refer to the Vermont Center for Independent Living from the list below.

-Area Agency on Aging for age 60 and over:

-Vermont Center for Independent Living for under age 60:

-Consumer Referral Information ( All fields are required.)
-Date of Referral: Nursing I Home Making Referral: Please select from the lis st below.
-First Name of Staff Making Referral: Last Name of Staff Making Referral: Email Address of Staff Making Referral: Phone Number of Staff Making Referral: Fax Number for Staff Mal king Referral: Other Referral Source if not the Nursing Hom ne: Please select from the list below.
-Individual's/Resident's First Name: Individual's/Resident's La ast Name: Individual's/Resident's Date of Birth: Individua l's/Resident's Town of Residence: Please select from the list below.
-Medicaid Number: Please insert 14-digit num ber below.
-Nursing Home Date of A dmission:
+All referrals must be e-mailed via SECURE email or it For individuals age 60 and over, please refer to your l individuals under age 60, please refer to the Vermont local Area Agency on Aging by selecti ng from the list below.
+For Area Agency on Aging for age 60 and over: Vermont Center for independent Living for under age 60: Consumer Referral Information (All field ds are required.)
+Date of Referral: Nursing Home Ma aking Referral: Please select from the list below.
+First Name of Staff Making Referral: Last N lame of Staff Making Referral: Email Address of Staff Making Referral: Phone Number of Staff Making Referral: Fax Number for Staff M laking Referral: Other Referral Source if not the Nursing Home: Pleas se select from the list below.
+Individual's/Resident's First Name: Individual's/Resident's Last Name: Individual's/Resident's Date of Birth: Individual's/Resid dent's Town of Residence: Please sele ect from the list below.
+Medicaid Number: Please insert 14-digit number belo w.
+Nursing Home Date of Admission: